AnnapoorniS/my-retail-product-price-mgmt/ReadMe.md

 	Authorization = "Bearer -accessToken-"
 ________________________________________________________________________________________________________________________________________________________________________

-2) GET /products/prices/<productId>
+2) GET /products/prices/"productId"

-Description : This will respond with the price details of the product with id <productId>
+Description : This will respond with the price details of the product with id "productId"

 Required Headers :
 	Accept = "application/json"